JuliaLang/julia/doc/manual/calling-c-and-fortran-code.rst

 Because C doesn't support multiple return values, often C functions will take pointers to data that the function will modify.
-To accomplish this within a ``ccall`` you need to encapsulate the value inside an array of the appropriate type.
-When you pass the array as an argument with a ``Ptr`` type, julia will automatically pass a C pointer to the encapsulated data::
+To accomplish this within a :func:`ccall` you need to encapsulate the value inside an array of the appropriate type.
+When you pass the array as an argument with a ``Ptr`` type, Julia will automatically pass a C pointer to the encapsulated data::

     width = Cint[0]